longhaiSK/HTLR/README.md

 <!-- badges: start -->
 [![Lifecycle: experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://www.tidyverse.org/lifecycle/#experimental) [![Build Status](https://travis-ci.org/longhaiSK/HTLR.svg?branch=dev)](https://travis-ci.org/longhaiSK/HTLR) <!-- badges: end -->

-This package performs classification and feature selection by fitting Bayesian polychotomous (multiclass) logistic regression models based on heavy-tailed priors with small degree freedom.
-The software is suitable for classification with high-dimensional features, such as gene expression profiles.
+`HTLR` performs classification and feature selection by fitting Baeysian polychotomous (multiclass, multinomial) logistic regression models based on heavy-tailed priors with small degree freedom.
+This package is suitable for classification with high-dimensional features, such as gene expression profiles.
 Heavy-tailed priors can impose stronger shrinkage (compared to Guassian and Laplace priors) to the coefficients associated with a large number of useless features, but still allow coefficients of a small number of useful features to stand out without punishment.
-Heavy-tailed priors can also automatically make selection within a large number of correlated features.
+It can also automatically make selection within a large number of correlated features.
 The posterior of coefficients and hyperparameters is sampled with resitricted Gibbs sampling for leveraging high-dimensionality and Hamiltonian Monte Carlo for handling high-correlations among coefficients.

-The core computation in this software is carried out with fast C++ code.
+This site focuses mainly on illustrating the usage and syntax of `HTLR`.
+For more details on the algorithm, see the original article: &lt;[DOI:10.1080/00949655.2018.1490418](https://www.tandfonline.com/doi/full/10.1080/00949655.2018.1490418)&gt; ([PDF](https://arxiv.org/pdf/1405.3319.pdf)).

 Installation
 ------------